 Additional Pell Grant Eligibility for Summer

-The Federal Government recently made changes to the Pell Grant rules that can have an impact on the affordability of taking NIU summer classes.
-Students who qualify for the Pell Grant may now utilize part of their lifetime Pell Grant eligibility early for summer semesters, if they enroll at least half-time, 6 credit hours.
+Students who qualify for the Pell Grant may utilize part of their lifetime Pell Grant eligibility for summer semesters, if they enroll at least half-time, 6 credit hours.
 The grant can be applied to summer tuition and fees.

 Pell Grants have both an annual award limit and a lifetime usage limit.
 Lifetime Pell Grant eligibility is the equivalent of 12 full-time semesters or 6 academic years comprised of a fall and spring.
 Usage is prorated for students who attend a semester(s) less than full-time.